peterith/internet-of-tings/README.md

 ## Deployment

-From the root folder, access the server folder and run the NodeJS server:
+From the root folder, access the server folder and run the JavaScript server:
 ```
 cd server
 node app.js